phylake/haskell-web-seed/readme.md

 Feedback
 --------

-Please open issues if you have improvements/cross-references/additions you'd like to see
+Please [open an issue](https://github.com/phylake/haskell-web-seed/issues/new) if you have improvements/cross-references/additions you'd like to see

 Look for more instructions and documentation in the source.